CodePath-ios-group7-project/CodePath-ios-project/README.md

 Every team member should break down their part into issues(user story/small task) and add them to our project board on Github.
 Every team member should finish at least 1 Screen this week.

+- [ ] The users can list items
+  - [ ] 1.
+The users can upload photos of the items
+  - [ ] 2.
+The users can upload text detail description of the items
+  - [ ] 3.
+The users can list price of the items
+- [x]  The users can create an account and log in
+- [x] The users can search used items by keyword.

 ### Sprint Plan 2 -- by April 15, 2022
 Every team member should finish all remaining screens this week.
+- [ ]  The users can fill in their personal information for their user profile
+- [ ]  The users communicate through a messaging system
+- [ ] The users can look at a feed of nearby used items
+- [ ] The users can look at more details of an item by tapping on it

 ### Sprint Plan 3 -- by April 22, 2022